Cate Docs Blog Pricing FAQ Services Contact Billing Early Access

 Where are our credentials stored—does Cate send them anywhere?

-Credentials are stored locally on the machine running the Cate desktop app.
+Credentials are stored locally on the machine running Cate, using your keychain or OS-level encryption.
 They are not transmitted to Blue Ghost servers.
 Agents use credentials only to authenticate with your configured services (GitHub, Jira, etc.) on your behalf.

 Read the credentials security documentation →